stevetauber/ssh-identify/README.md

 In the .tabc provided, there are three (3) Profiles: Staging, Production, Logging.
 In terminal, I'll create a few new Settings.
 First, I go to Terminal -> Preferences, then click on the Settings tab.
 I create new settings named Default, Staging, Production, Logging, and SSH.

-If I type `ssh staging', then the terminal window would use the Staging settings.
-If I typed `ssh me@othercompany.example.com' it would use the SSH terminal settings.
+If I type `ssh staging`, then the terminal window would use the Staging settings.
+If I typed `ssh me@othercompany.example.com` it would use the SSH terminal settings.
 When I quit, then it uses Default terminal settings.

 Common Errors
 =============